Opoczno: 20th century

 In the early stages of World War II, Opoczno was the site of fierce combat during the Invasion of Poland.
 The Wehrmacht entered the town on Thursday, September 7, 1939, at 2 p.m., after a heavy bombing by the Luftwaffe.
 The area of Opoczno was defended by Prusy Army, which concentrated between Piotrków Trybunalski and Tomaszów Mazowiecki.
 Wilhelm Fritz von Roettig, the first general to be killed in the war, was killed here just a few days after the war began, on September 10, on the road between Inowłódz and Opoczno.
+On September 11, 1939, the Germans killed the mayor of Opoczno Ignacy Zakrzewski.

 Opoczno was one of main centers of anti-German resistance.
 The area of the town saw first underground activity as early as spring 1940, when Major Henryk Dobrzański's partisan "Separated Unit of the Polish Army" operated there.
 The Home Army district of Opoczno had more than 2,000 soldiers (as for December 1, 1944).
 In 1940, a Jewish ghetto was opened, which housed several thousand people, forcibly transferred here from other locations.
 The ghetto was liquidated in January 1943, when its residents were transported to Treblinka extermination camp.
 German occupation ended on January 17, 1945, when the Wehrmacht was pushed out by the Red Army, with 150 Soviet soldiers killed during the fighting in the town.

 Two weeks later, first high school in the history of Opoczno was opened.
 Until 1975, Opoczno belonged to Kielce Voivodeship, and afterwards it was part of the Piotrków Voivodeship until 1998.
 In 1958–1964, a new hospital was built, and in September 1960, the town celebrated its 600th anniversary.